 Places of Interest

-The main attraction is our unique hot water (44°C at the source).
-It is very high in iron content, making it extremely healthy and sweet-tasting.
-Many visitors claim to experience a soothing and calming effect after bathing in the water, which is completely untreated and fresh from the artesian spring.
-In addition to the two hot pools, there is a cold pool and a number of roman baths (imagine “bath” for up to six people!) on the property.
+The unusually hot water (44°C at the source) is very high in iron content, making it extremely healthy and sweet-tasting. experience a truly soothing and calming effect after bathing in the water, which flows freshly from the artesian spring.
+In addition to the two hot pools, there is a cold pool and a number of "roman baths".

 An internationally diverse multitude of amateur graffiti artists have covered most flat surfaces.
 Add your own contribution!